Infinite-Nomic/Infinite-Nomic/rules.md

 The principle administrative divisions of Imperial Nomic are the barony, the county, and the duchy.

 # Rule 31
 Players other than the Monarch may declare a group of three or more habitations they possess to be a barony.
-(A habitation is a village or town.)
 On creation, the barony must be given a name not otherwise used in the game.
+The owner of a barony can expand it by incorporating other habitations, baronies may only incorporate villages,towns, and cities.
 Players possessing a barony earn the right to the title of baron or baroness.

 # Rule 32
 The Monarch may declare a group of three or more counties to be a duchy.
 Players who are not the Monarch may petition for such a declaration.
 On creation, the player who owns the duchy must give it a name not otherwise used in the game, and circulate a sketched map of the territory involved.
 Players posessing a duchy earn the right to the title of duke or duchess.